Ga-Rankuwa: Education

-Higher education

 Two major University Campuses are located in Ga-Rankuwa.
-A Sefako Makgatho Health Sciences University campus is located in Ga-Rankuwa Zone 2, it was formerly known as the Medical University of South Africa.
+A Sefako Makgatho Health Sciences University campus is located in Ga-Rankuwa Zone 6 and it was formerly known as the Medical University of South Africa.
 The Tshwane University of Technology has a campus located in Ga-Rankuwa Zone 2.
 The campus was formerly known as Setlogelo Technikon and was renamed after merging with the former Pretoria Technikon and Technikon Northern Gauteng (TNG).

 Health care

-Ga-Rankuwa has the second largest hospital in South Africa which is Dr. George Mukhari Academic Hospital.
-The public hospital serves as a teaching hospital as it shares its facilities with the Sefako Makgatho Health Sciences University formerly known as the Medical University of South Africa), which was the first black medical school and produces the largest number of new medical doctors in South Africa.
+Ga-Rankuwa contains Dr. George Mukhari Academic Hospital, a public hospital.
+The hospital serves as a teaching hospital as it shares its facilities with the Sefako Makgatho Health Sciences University, which was the first black medical school.

 There are local government run clinics in Zones 1, 4, 6, RDP and Mmakau.
 Several privately owned health facilities are located in most of the zones, the biggest of which is Wisani Medical Centre located in Zone 1 which was established in 1995 by the Marivate family after more than 30 years of service by the late Dr Charles Daniel Marivate.
 Dr Charles Daniel Marivate was the first private health provider of Ga-Rankuwa and the surrounding communities since November 1963.